Call of Duty: World at War: Reassessment

-Retrospective reviews

 Retrospective assessments of Call of Duty: World at War have been mostly positive, with some critics calling it one of the series' best entries with the World War II setting.
 In lists ranking the series' games, World at War has generally ranked in the top ten.
 (Note: Attributed to multiple references:) The game has received particular praise for its horror elements.
-The staff of NME wrote: "World at War does do a surprisingly good job at being scary, with some sections merely being downright unpleasant and others channeling some genuinely spooky energy into their warfare."
+NME thought it did a "surprisingly good job at being scary", complimenting some sections for "channeling some genuinely spooky energy into their warfare".
 Several commentators noted the use of blood and gore in the campaign, with many believing that Treyarch successfully recreated the horrors of World War II.
-(Note: Attributed to multiple references:) The staff of NME, however, noted the campaign's high difficulty, which they believed made it frustrating.
+(Note: Attributed to multiple references:) NME criticized the campaign's high difficulty, which they believed made it frustrating.

 World at War is generally remembered as the introduction of Zombies, a fan-favorite mode that became a mainstay in the Call of Duty series.
-(Note: Attributed to multiple references:) Seth Parmer of TheGamer wrote: "[T]he Zombies mode ... birthed an entire storyline and fanbase due to how downright fun and replayable it was."
-The game's multiplayer was also praised by some for building upon the conventions set by Modern Warfare, although others felt it did not distinguish itself enough from its predecessor.
+(Note: Attributed to multiple references:) The game's multiplayer was also praised by some critics for building upon the conventions set by Modern Warfare, although others felt it did not distinguish itself enough from its predecessor.